 |あなたのためなら何でもします.||Anata no tamani nani demo shimasu.||I would do anything (if it is) for you.|

 |彼女にならなんでも買ってあげたい.||Kanojo ninara nan demo katte agetai.||I would like to buy anything (if any) for her.|

 In some conversations, you may hear nara [なら] in unusual places, such as at the beginning of a sentence.
 It can be translated as: If so; then.

 |なら,私が買ってくるよ.||Nara, watashi ga katte kuru yo.||Then I will get something.|

 |ああ、なら別のものを頼みます。||Ā, nara betsu no mono o tanomimasu.||Aa, so I'm going to order something else.|

-I hope this short article has helped you answer your questions about using the ならば form.
-Some sources that helped me write this article and get example sentences were: maggiesensei, guidetojapanese.
+I hope this short article has helped you to clear your doubts about the use of the naraba [ならば] form.
+Some sources that helped me to write this article and get example sentences were: maggiesensei, guidetojapanese.